actix/actix-website/content/docs/handlers.md

 ## Async handlers

+Async handlers return a Future, a Stream, or some combination of them.
-There are two different types of async handlers.
-Response objects can be generated asynchronously or more precisely, any type that implements the [*Responder*][respondertrait] trait.
+The future can resolve to a Response object or any type that implements the [*Responder*][respondertrait] trait.

-In this case, the handler must return a `Future` object that resolves to the *Responder* type, i.e:
+For example, the handler can return a `Future` object that resolves to the *Responder* type, i.e:

 {{< include-example example="async-handlers" file="main.rs" section="async-responder" >}}